Education policy of the second Trump administration: Actions against universities

-On May 22, 2025, Department of Homeland Security secretary Kristi Noem informed Harvard that their Student and Exchange Visitor Program certification was revoked, and therefore they were now prohibited from hosting international students.
+On May 22, 2025, Secretary of Homeland Security Kristi Noem informed Harvard that their Student and Exchange Visitor Program certification was revoked, and therefore they were now prohibited from hosting international students.
 Subsequently, US district court judge Jeffrey White issued an injunction, blocking the Trump administration from revoking the legal status of international students in US universities.

 On May 23, 2025, Harvard sued the Trump administration for banning them from enrolling international students.
 The same day, US district court judge Allison Burroughs issued a temporary restraining order, blocking the revocation of Harvard's certification.

 On May 27, 2025, the State Department ordered all US embassies to pause interviewing applicants for student visas, pending further guidance on "expanded social media vetting for all such applicants".

 On May 30, 2025, the State Department ordered all US embassies and consulates to conduct "comprehensive and thorough vetting" of the online presence of anyone seeking to visit Harvard from abroad.

 On July 23, 2025, Columbia University agreed to pay the Trump administration a $221 million fine to settle the government's claims against it and unfreeze funding.
 The deal, which would be in effect for three years, codified the majority of the administration's demands, such as prohibiting "illegal" diversity, equity, and inclusion programs, hiring new faculty and staff to supervise Middle Eastern programs and efforts to combat alleged antisemitism, and installing officers with arrest powers against students and an independent monitor to ensure compliance with the deal.
 Columbia stressed that the deal made no admission of guilt, and that the government did not have "the authority to dictate faculty hiring, university hiring, admissions decisions or the content of academic speech."
 Emboldened by Columbia University's decision, the Trump administration launched new investigations and lawsuits targeting UCLA, Duke, and George Mason University.

 In July 2025, Brown University reached an agreement with the administration.

 The administration was reported to have shared its intent to seek "all written communications" of faculty members at George Mason University who had drafted a resolution supporting efforts on diversity at the university.

 On September 3, 2025, Judge Allison D. Burroughs found Trump's efforts to freeze billions of dollars of funding for Harvard illegal, writing that the government had infringed upon Harvard's free speech rights and that it was "difficult to conclude anything other than that defendants used antisemitism as a smokescreen for a targeted, ideologically-motivated assault on this country's premier universities".